 Step Command Remarks 1.
-Enter system view. system-view N/A 2. traffic classifier tcl-name [operator { and or }] By default, the operator of a class is AND.
+Enter system view. system-view N/A 2.
+Create a class and enter class view. traffic classifier tcl-name [operator { and or }] By default, the operator of a class is AND.
 The operator of a class can be AND or OR: AND-A packet is assigned to a class only when the packet matches all the criteria in the class.
 OR-A packet is assigned to a class if it matches any of the criteria in the class.
 3. Configure match criteria. if-match match-criteria N/A match-criteria: Match criterion.